spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

    If you desire to run the unit tests during installation, you should use the GitHub tarball instead.

 #.
-Spack does not yet support ``spack versions`` and ``spack checksum``
+Spack does not yet support ``spack versions`` with PyPI URLs.
-   with PyPI URLs

-   These commands work just fine with GitHub URLs.
+   This command works just fine with GitHub URLs.
 This is a minor annoyance, not a reason to prefer GitHub over PyPI.
+If you know a new version of a package has been released on PyPI, you can still use ``spack checksum py-foo 1.2.3`` to download and checksum that version.

 If you really want to run these unit tests, no one will stop you from submitting a PR for a new package that downloads from GitHub.